quietui/quiet/docs/docs/theming.md

 ## Design tokens

-Quiet uses a relatively small set of design tokens in the form of CSS custom properties.
-These tokens are used by many components to create a consistent look and feel throughout the library.
-While Quiet has no interest in being a proper design system, you can use and customize any of these tokens to best suit your needs.
+Quiet uses a relatively small set of design tokens to create a consistent look and feel throughout the library.
+Design tokens are provided in the form of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties).
+The tokens are used internally by many components, and you can customize them to make the library better match your brand.

-You can customize tokens by reassigning them as shown below.
+To customize design tokens, reassign them in CSS as shown below.

 ```css
 /* Light theme Design token overrides */